Revolving-Door

 Former FDA Commissioner Stephen Hahn, who led the agency during the Emergency Use Authorization of Moderna’s COVID-19 vaccines, took an executive-level position as Chief Medical Officer with Flagship Pioneering, the venture capital firm that launched Moderna.
 This transition occurred six …

-Stephen Hahn Flagship Pioneering Moderna Food and Drug Administration Noubar Afeyan +1 more regulatory-capture pharmaceutical-industry revolving-door covid-19 fda
+Stephen Hahn Flagship Pioneering Moderna Food and Drug Administration (FDA) Noubar Afeyan +1 more regulatory-capture pharmaceutical-industry revolving-door covid-19 fda

 Read more →